Technology, Transfer, And Transition (T3)

 Educational Partnership Agreement (EPA) A formal agreement allowing the Academy and a K–12 facility or any non-profit institution that is dedicated to improving science, mathematics, and engineering education the opportunity to access equipment and resources which may be unavailable

-For more information about Agreements please email Ms. Teresa Whinnery.
+For more information about Technology Transfer Programs or Agreements please contact Ms. Teresa Whinnery, DFQR T3 Program Manager

 The Office of Research Budget Team exists to offer financial management support to Research Centers and Institutes.
-The Budget Analysts are responsible for assisting researchers to execute over $40M in annual funding.
+The Budget Analysts are responsible for assisting researchers to execute nearly $40M in annual funding.

 Mr. Rick Rogers, Deputy Director, Office of Research